Chuharwal

 Chuharwal is a village in Kapurthala district of Punjab State, India.
 It is located 8 km from Kapurthala, which is both district and sub-district headquarters of Chuharwal.
 The village is administrated by a Sarpanch, who is an elected representative.

 Demography

-According to the report published by Census India in 2011, Chuharwal has a total number of 176 houses and population of 802, which include 400 males and 402 females.
+According to the report published by Census India in 2011, Chuharwal has a total number of 176 houses and a population of 802, which include 400 males and 402 females.
 Literacy rate of Chuharwal is 51,44%, lower than state average of 75.84%.
 The population of children under the age of 6 years is 143 which is 17.83% of total population of Chuharwal, and child sex ratio is approximately 907, higher than state average of 846.

 Caste

 The village has schedule caste (SC) constitutes 78.80% of total population of the village and it doesn't have any Schedule Tribe (ST) population.